 Can I go directly to The Campaign Registry to register?

 As mentioned, SignalWire has been at the forefront and has become a registered CSP (Campaign Service Provider) so that we can handle registration on your behalf and make it easier for you.
-That said, if you still prefer to directly go to the Campaign Registry on your own, please reach out to your sales representative for further details.
+That said, if you still prefer to directly go to the Campaign Registry on your own, please reach out to your sales representative for further details and refer to our Campaign Service Providers (CSP) - All You Need To Know Guide

 How long does the registration process take?